Living Smart And Healthy

 Udupi sambar is lightly spiced, sweet and tangy.
 Adjust the spiciness as per taste.
 Green chili or red chili powder can be used to add spiciness to it.

-You can adjust the sour or tanginess in the sambar by adding little jaggery or brown sugar to balance the flavors.
+You can adjust the sour or tanginess in the sambar by adding a little jaggery or brown sugar to balance the flavors.

 Slow roasting enhances the flavor of the spices.
 Dry roast the spices on low to medium heat.
 Immediately transfer the spices to a clean, dry plate to cool completely.
 Roast the coconut using the residual heat in the pan.